nilq/plof/README.md

 a truly *perfect* programming language with functional, rusty semantics and optional typing.

+## todo

+- implement type checking for all expressions

+- recursive block checking

 ## syntax
 based on soft shapes and nice syntax.